JeffreyWay/Laravel-Testing-Decoded/readme.md

 ## Book Updates

-- Added new question to FAQ chapter: *I Prefer Using Underscores For Test Names.
+- **May 29, 2013:** Added new question to FAQ chapter: *I Prefer Using Underscores For Test Names.
 Is That Okay?*